marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-ii-filter-the-process-chart-.md

 Or is it?

 The problem with the “simple” filter is that it needs to be changed manually.
 So, if you want to see the items estimated to “M” instead, you have to select “M” in that drop down.
-The graph updates to reflect that those changes.
+The chart updates to reflect that those changes.
 You can show the one or the other but not both views at the same time.

 Unless… you use Views.
 Ordinary and stationary views.